Harshvardhan-bajpai/Warehouse-management-system/README.md

 # ensure Python 3.8+ is installed

 To run:
-navigate to project folder in cmd python warehouse_manager.py hit enter :)
+navigate to project folder in cmd=>
+python warehouse_manager.py
+hit enter :)